jsanchez9182/portfolio-projects/README.md

 ## Project Descriptions
 ___
+### Encore Data Analysis
+* Identified trends, issues and made recommondations to improve business interactions with consumers based on Encore Capital Group data.
+* The data was obtained from the Consumer Financial Protection Bureau database of consumer complaints.

 ### Airbnb data web application

 *  Created an easily interpretable and interactive map capable of identifying bargains for Airbnb customers in the New York city area using shiny.
-* Deployed the application on an AWS ec2 instance
+* Deployed the application on an AWS ec2 instance.
-* The application is hosted at [www.adaptableanalyticsolutions.com](http://www.adaptableanalyticsolutions.com)
+* The application is hosted at [www.adaptableanalyticsolutions.com](http://www.adaptableanalyticsolutions.com).

 ### Predicting Kaggle Housing Dataset Prices
-* Utilized, Pandas, NumPy, Scikit-learn, Statsmodels and other python libraries to create an easily interpretable robust linear regression model capable of estimating the price of homes and identifying potential outliers
+* Utilized, Pandas, NumPy, Scikit-learn, Statsmodels and other python libraries to create an easily interpretable robust linear regression model capable of estimating the price of homes and identifying potential outliers.
 * The robust linear regression model accounted for approximately 90% of the variation in the out of sample sale price of homes while utilizing only 12 features.
 * Also made recommendations to improve data storage procedures.